 The legal status of Cannabis spp. products is in a transitional phase in many states in the United States.
-Where products that contain articles consisting of or derived from Cannabis were formally illegal throughout the U.S., many state laws now allow adult use of these either for medical purposes only or for any adult personal use.
+Where products that contain articles consisting of or derived from Cannabis were formally illegal throughout the U.S., many state laws now allow use of these products for medical purposes only, for adult personal use, and in some states, for both purposes.